 MAINE Program components (continued) number, location, and operators of SSPs; (2) data on hypodermic apparatuses distributed and collected; and (3) the number of persons served by the programs.
 The Center shall allocate any funds appropriated for SSPs among new and existing certified programs based on rates of intravenous drug use and negative health outcomes related to drug use in the geographic area surrounding a program.
 If applicable, the amount of services historically provided by the certified program, and other relevant factors.
 10-144-252 § 1 - definitions, including: "Certification review team," which means the stakeholder group charged with reviewing SSP applications; "Consumer education and referral plan," which means a written plan for the education of consumers on: (a) the prevention and treatment of HIV, viral hepatitis, and other bloodborne pathogens; (b) substance use disorder treatment; and (c) a written plan for how referrals to appropriate services will be made.
-The plan will include a list of referrals to treatment providers, social service providers, and HIV and viral hepatitis service and treatment providers available in the area the SSP serves; "Exchange event," which means the consumer's visit to an SSP to exchange one or more used syringes for new syringes or to receive any other syringe services; "Needle or syringe disposal plan," which means a written plan which describes a coordinated program for the terminal disposal and incineration of used syringes in compliance with guidelines regarding exposure to bloodborne pathogens; "Program data collection protocols," which means written data collection instruments for recording the following information: (a) demographic information for all consumers including age, race, ethnicity, sex, and gender; (b) the number of syringe services; (d) the number of referrals made to HIV service and treatment providers; (e) the number of consumers who received an
+The plan will include a list of referrals to treatment providers, social service providers, and HIV and viral hepatitis service and treatment providers available in the area the SSP serves; "Exchange event," which means the consumer's visit to an SSP to exchange one or more used syringes for new syringes or to receive any other syringe services; "Needle or syringe disposal plan," which means a written plan which describes a coordinated program for the terminal disposal and incineration of used syringes in compliance with guidelines regarding exposure to bloodborne pathogens; "Program data collection protocols," which means written data collection instruments for recording the following information: (a) demographic information for all consumers including age, race, ethnicity, sex, and gender; (b) the number of syringes collected, distributed, and disposed of at each site; (c) the number of consumers receiving syringe services; (d) the number of referrals made to HIV service and treatment providers; (e) the number of consumers who received an HIV test through the administrator; (f) the number of